↑

 • Email

 I thought my husband was trying to irritate me on purpose, but nothing could have been further from the truth!
-Of course, I didn’t know that at the time.

 So, I didn’t always communicate well.

-Working on your marriage so you can have a positive relationship experience is part of a healthy self-care plan.
 Research shows that the more robust and affirmative your relational self-care experience is every day, the more successful you will be while taking care of yourself or making changes in your lifestyle.

 Therefore, my new belief became a reality.

-Mind-reading Doesn’t Exist
+Mind-Reading Doesn’t Exist

-For example, if I was preparing dinner in the kitchen and became overwhelmed, I expected him come to help me without being asked.
+For example, if I was preparing dinner in the kitchen and became overwhelmed, I expected him to come to help me without being asked.

 Then, I assumed he didn’t want to help me.
-This thinking led to some pretty heated (and one-sided arguments).
+This thinking led to some pretty heated and one-sided arguments.

 But then I set out to learn the truth.